ClareMSYanGit/Interop-TestSuites/ExchangeMAPI/Docs/ExchangeMAPITestSuiteSpecification.md

 ### MS-OXCSTOR

-Three scenarios are designed to verify the server-side, testable requirements in MS-OXCSTOR test suite.
+The three scenarios are designed to verify the server-side, testable requirements in the MS-OXCSTOR test suite.
 The following table lists the scenarios designed in this test suite.

    Scenario  |  Description